 The third quadrant is a place is where “no pain, no gain” or “what doesn’t kill me makes me stronger,” do not count.
 This is a place where we strive toward equilibrium, simple balance, yin-yang relationship between strength training and the sport we are practicing.

 Before we continue, I want to clarify something.
-This does not mean that you can get away with training less, but instead, it means that you train and develop certain strength and other qualities to the level you need.
-Nothing more, nothing less.
-You train smart.
+This does not mean that you can get away with training less, but instead, it says that you train and develop specific strength and other qualities to the level you need — nothing more, nothing less.

 YOU CAN’T HAVE IT ALL.
 AND YOU DO NOT NEED TO.